Colour Stories and Crochet Memories

 Ravelry BAMCAL

-Have you heard of BAMCAL on Ravelry?
+Do you know the BAMCAL on Ravelry?

 The CAL runs throughout the year.
-Each month 3 different Afghan squares are featured.
-Two squares, a 6 inch and a 12 inch, are chosen by the mods.
-A third is chosen by the group members in a poll.
-All patterns are free – at least for the month they are chosen for.
+Three different Afghan squares are featured each month.
+Two of these, measuring 6 and 12 inches respectively, are chosen by the moderators.
+A third square is chosen by the group members in a poll.

-You can choose to do one or all of them – it’s up to you.
-At the end of the year you can combine all your squares into a blanket.
-Or make anything else you can think of.
+All patterns are free – at least for the month they are chosen.
+You can decide to make one or all of the squares – it’s up to you.
+At the end of the year, you can combine all your squares into a blanket.
+Alternatively, you can make anything else you can think of.

 I absolutely love this idea!
 Maybe I should join in next year?